 \textbf{More on where failure occurs.} Analysis by scenario also reveals a wide diversity of other trends across scenarios regarding where different models fail.
 We present further results in Figure~\ref{fig:performance_piechart_top_models_all_scenarios}.
 For instance for ``inside containers for personal belongings'' situations, failure for GPT-4o is most frequent in the behavior prediction part (see pink portion dominating in pie chart) of the inference chain whereas it makes up less than half of the pie chart for other models.
 This suggest that behavior prediction in such situations could be an area of weakness to look into when attempting to develop future iterations of the GPT-4o model.

 \textbf{Perfection is possible but many LLMs are not there.} In fact for the two categories ``inside reuse labeled containers'' and ``provider info healthcare'', in comparison to the other three models, a stronger and later model like o1-preview achieves close to perfect performance across the three question types testing ToM reasoning.
-This further illustrates the high-quality nature of \dataset{}, in that these simple two-sentence stories are clean, straightforward tests of neural ToM reasoning, yet models other than the strongest and latest model o1-preview shows poor performance on applied ToM questions (behavior and judgment) in various ways.
-Model developers, if interested in real-world deployment of their models, should be alert into closing this performance gap so as to ensure their models can interact with society appropriately, ideally without the high inference costs of chain-of-thought reasoning and o1-preview reasoning tokens (that will be discussed in Section~\ref{section:discussion} and Appendix~\ref{appendix:inference_intervention_costs}).
+This further illustrates the high-quality nature of \dataset{}, in that these simple two-sentence stories are clean, straightforward tests of neural ToM reasoning, yet models other than the stronger and later model o1-preview show poor performance on applied ToM questions (behavior and judgment) in various ways.
+Model developers, if interested in real-world deployment of their models, should be alert into closing this performance gap so as to ensure their models can interact with society appropriately, ideally without the high inference costs of chain-of-thought reasoning and o1-preview reasoning tokens (further discussed in Section~\ref{section:discussion} and Appendix~\ref{appendix:inference_intervention_costs}).